stevekinney/enterprise-ui-dev/content/Getting Started with Github Actions.md

 - Right now `build-and-test` only tests.
 Add a step that runs `npm run build` to the action
 - **Bonus 1:**: Add a name to the step where we check out the repository.
 - **Bonus 2:**: Run `npm run build` in parallel with `npm test`.

+!!!New line to test the script in GITHUB.!!!